February 2, 2021Instagram on your website

 Okay, I will build it myself

-To get some attention for our tool, I decided to build platform-specific tools for Jekyll and WordPress.
-I posted the Jekyll solution on my Jekyll Codex website.
-I submitted the WordPress solution to the WordPress plugin directory.
-That enables other developers to benefit from our hard work.
+To get some attention for our tool, and to show people how to use it, I decided to build some ready-made solutions.
+I created a simple and an advanced code example (JS/HTML), a Jekyll include and a WordPress plugin.
+I posted the code examples on Codepen, the Jekyll solution on my Jekyll Codex website and I submitted the WordPress solution to the WordPress plugin directory.
 The beauty of the WordPress plugin is that it enables you to cache the images on your WordPress server.
 Therefore there are no longer direct requests from the website visitor to our PPI Loader tool.
 This omits the privacy concerns and the DPA requirement.
 Unfortunately the solution is not yet available in the WordPress plugin directory, but you can already download it from our PPI Loader website.

 Do you want Instagram on your website?
 And do you want to show it in a GDPR compliant way?
 Please contact us!